 Director • Cinematographer • Editor

-Carlos was introduced to rock climbing in the hillsides of Rainbow, CA at just 4 years old.
-While growing up in La Jolla, CA with a family of creative professionals, climbing and photography became preeminent life guiding inspirations for friendship, creativity, and travel.
-With family ties to the climbing community originating from Camp 4 in 1970's Yosemite, he has a deep appreciation for the culture and adventure of outdoor mountain sports.
+Carlos was introduced to rock climbing at just 4 years old, while growing up in La Jolla, CA with a family of creative professionals.
+Inspired by climbing and photography, he embraced them as guiding forces for friendship, creativity, and travel.
+With family ties to the climbing community dating back to Yosemite's Camp 4 in the 1970s, Carlos has a deep appreciation for the culture of outdoor mountain sports.

 Shelby grew up in the mountains of Wyoming.
 Along with skiing and mountain biking, he fell in love with photography at a young age.
 In high school he was introduced to film and video through a tv production course and made the decision to make this his career.
 After high school he relocated to Los Angeles to attend the LA Film School for cinematography and pursue a career in film.
 His love for outdoor adventure led him to create projects for Red Bull, Discovery, and MGM among others.
 He is constantly working to combine his passion for adventure sports and film.

 Shelby is currently living and working in Charleston, SC as a cinematographer and editor.

 Ethan Pringle is regarded as one of the most well-rounded climbers of his time.
 Raised in the Mission District of San Francisco, he started climbing after discovering his local Touchstone Climbing gym, Mission Cliffs, just four blocks away from his childhood home.
 For 8-year-old Ethan, it was paradise.
 He fell in love immediately, spending much of his time learning how to use every inch of the wall, dynamically jump to big holds, and climb with tension—the trifecta of gym climbing.